Existence of God

 Humans have an innate ability to identify right and wrong.
 We exhibit a rudimentary moral sense soon after birth.

-The lifeless components of the universe, and the laws that govern them, are amoral.
-They do not distinguish right and wrong.
+The lifeless components of the universe and the laws governing them are amoral.
+They do not distinguish between right and wrong.

-Morality cannot arise from that which is inherently incapable of distinguishing right and wrong.
+Morality cannot arise from that which is inherently incapable of discerning right and wrong.

 Our ability to identify right and wrong had to have been designed into us by a moral being.